PHILOSOPHY OF SCIENCE AN INTRODUCTION

 Both successful science and contemporary philosophy of science are pragmatic.
 In science, as in life, realistic pragmatism is what works successfully.
-This BOOK I is a concise summary of the elementary principles of the contemporary pragmatist philosophy of science, the philosophy that the twentieth century has bequeathed to the twenty-first century.
+This introductory book is a concise synthesis of the elementary principles of the contemporary realistic neopragmatist philosophy of science, the philosophy that the twentieth century has bequeathed to the twenty-first century.
 This chapter defines some basic concepts.

 1.01 Aim of Philosophy of Science

-The aim of contemporary pragmatist philosophy of science is to discover principles that explain successful practices of basic-science research, in order to advance contemporary science by application of the principles.
+The aim of contemporary realistic neopragmatist philosophy of science is to discover principles that describe successful practices of basic-science research, in order to advance contemporary science by application of the principles.

 1.02 Computational Philosophy of Science